UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_05.md

   - **Classification problem**: predicting among two or more categories, also known as classes
       - *Example1*: Predict whether a patient has a liver disease or not
-      - *Example2*: Predict whether the letter grade of a student, (A,B,C,D or F)
+      - *Example2*: Predict whether the letter grade of a student (A,B,C,D or F)
   - **Regression problem**: predicting a continuous (in other words, a number) value
       - Example1: Predict housing prices
-      - Example2: Predict a student’s score in this course’s quiz2.
+      - Example2: Predict a student’s score in this course’s quiz2

 Notes:

-There are two main kinds of supervised learning problems based on what they are trying to predict; ***Classification*** and ***Regression***.

-**Classification** predicts a target value among two or more discrete classes.
+In **Classification** problems we predict target value among two or more known categories.

 For example:

-  - whether a patient has a liver disease or not
+  - Whether a patient has a liver disease or not (2 possible target values)
-  - whether a student would get an A+ or not in this course’s quiz2.
+  - The letter grade of a student: A, B, C, D or F. ( There are 5 categories)

 **Regression** predicts a continuous (typically, floating-point) value.

-For example: - housing prices - the scores of students in this course’s quiz2.
+For example: - Housing prices - The scores of students in this course’s quiz2.

 ---